-If you have ever wondered about the appeal of comic books and graphic novels to modern teens this is the event for you.
-Learn about the year’s best books for children and young adults, hear Gene’s talk on his work and the use of graphic formats in the classroom, and engage with him and the audience in a lively Q&A session that will follow.
+Join us to hear a celebrated author notorious for raising difficult questions about the present and future of our rapidly changing world.
+If you have ever wondered about the possible impact of cloning on future humanity or about seeking the best ground for multicultural cooperation, this is the event for you.
+Learn about the year’s best books for children and young adults, hear Nancy’s reflections about her work, and engage with her and the audience in a lively Q&A session that will follow.

 Book Week is sponsored by the Ruth Mitchell endowment, the Children's Literature Area of the Department of Curriculum and Instruction, CEHD, the Red Balloon Bookshop, and the Children’s Literature Research Collections of the University of Minnesota Libraries.